U-hamza/AWS/assignment.2/README.md

 Privtae:
 Needs to be in the VPC and connected to the NAT Gateway.
-Both private subnets should be associated with the route table and this where both the EC2 instances will be located.
+Both private subnets should be associated with the route table and this where both of the EC2 instances will be located.

+# Security Groups